Diana Zuckerman: Career

 In February 2011, Zuckerman and colleagues Paul Brown and Dr. Steven Nissen published a study in the peer-reviewed journal Archives of Internal Medicine, which evaluated the FDA's recalls of devices that the agency considered potentially deadly or otherwise very high risk.
 Based on FDA data, the authors determined that most of the devices that were high-risk recalls had never been studied in clinical trials prior to FDA approval, and that the FDA needed to use more stringent criteria for implanted medical devices and those used to diagnose serious illnesses, and an editorial in the same issue agreed.
 In April 2011, Zuckerman presented the results of the study at a hearing by the U.S. Senate Special Committee on Aging.

+In 2014, Zuckerman and Brown published another study of medical devices entitled "Lack of Publicly Available Scientific Evidence on the Safety and Effectiveness of Implanted Medical Devices," in JAMA Internal Medicine, which attracted major media coverage because it criticized the FDA for not following its own regulations requiring that information on safety and effectiveness be made available for all implanted devices.

 Zuckerman is the author of five books, several book chapters, and dozens of articles in medical and academic journals, and in newspapers across the country.
 Her policy work has resulted in news coverage on all the major TV networks, including ABC, CBS, NBC, CNN, Fox News, public television, 60 Minutes, 20/20, National Public Radio, and in major U.S. print media such as The New York Times, The Washington Post, The Washington Times, Los Angeles Times, The Boston Globe, USA Today, Detroit Free Press, New York Daily News, Newsweek, Time, U.S. News & World Report, Family Circle, The New Yorker, Glamour, Self, as well as many other newspapers, magazines, and radio programs.

 Published articles

-Zuckerman frequently writes articles regarding medical drugs and devices, as well as public health policy.
-Recent articles published in peer-reviewed journals include: